 The Space and Upper Atmospheric Sciences Group aims to clarify the effects of changes in geospace surrounding the earth on the earth's environment, and the global characteristics of the earth's atmosphere.
 The group uses ground-based observation networks and advanced remote sensing techniques in the Antarctic and Arctic regions maintained through international collaborations to carry out comprehensive observational research on aurora phenomena and middle and upper atmospheric phenomena.
 Meteorology and Glaciology Group

 The Polar Meteorology and Glaciology Group aims to determine past, present, and future conditions of the global environment and climate through studies on the polar atmosphere (including the troposphere and stratosphere), the cryosphere, and the ocean.
 To this end, the group conducts research in atmospheric science, meteorology, glaciology, sea ice and marine science, and paleoclimatology, primarily through on-site observations, satellite remote sensing, and numerical modeling.
 Geoscience Group

 Various phenomena and processes on the "Solid Earth" and "Planetary materials" are the research targets of the group.
-The Geoscience Group applies geology, mineralogy, geomorphology, Quaternary research, geodesy, and solid earth geophysics to reveal the formation of the solar system 4.6 billion vears ago, changes in the earth's crust. changes in the Quaternary environment as well as present-day changes in the earth's crust and surface accompanying the retreat and advancement of the ice sheet.
+The Geoscience Group applies geology, mineralogy, geomorphology, Quaternary research, geodesy, and solid earth geophysics to reveal the formation of the solar system 4.6 billion years ago, changes in the earth's crust, changes in the Quaternary environment as well as present-day changes in the earth's crust and surface accompanying the retreat and advancement of the ice sheet.
 Bioscience Group

 The Bioscience Group has three core research areas: research on polar marine production and biological oceanographic processes, research on behavioral ecology of large animals using a bio-logging approach, and research on ecosystems that develop on land and in lakes.
 The group studies topics such as polar biodiversity, biological adaptation to recent changes in the global environment, and ecosystem response.
 Polar Engineering Group

 Technical backup is essential for conducting high-quality observation in the unique polar environment of below-freezing temperatures, strong winds, and snow fall, and under constraints such as limited means for transportation.
 The Polar Engineering Group addresses technical challenges associated with polar observation and logistics by studying, for example, the stable use of renewable energy and developing technology related to unmanned observation.

-Research Projects

-The aim of the research projects led by NIPR researchers who also collaborate with researchers at universities and other research institutes is to study polar science in a focused, systematic manner.
-There are currently eight topics being investigated: four as Fundamental Advanced Research Projects, two as Collaboration Projects, and two as Special Research Projects.
-See NIPR's website for these studies.
+Research Projects Research projects led by NIPR researchers aim at studying polar sciences in a focused and systematic manner through collaboration with researchers at universities and other research institutes.
+Special Collaboration Project Collaborative Research Collaboration Projects promote polar sciences, especially those related to both Arctic and Antarctic regions.
+In 2025, 8 projects are underway.
+General Collaboration Projects General Collaboration Projects are polar research projects conducted by individuals outside NIPR or multiple researchers working with NIPR researchers that use NIPR as a collaborative space.
+In 2025, 22 projects are underway.
+NIPR also has research meetings to discuss articles on research directions and results, and publicly recruits collaborative research training researchers to foster younger researchers.